iclr-blogposts/2024/_posts/2024-05-07-unraveling-the-impact-of-training-samples.md

 for each learning algorithm applied on a specific task.
 We apply matrix projection and PCA techniques on the importance matrix $\Theta$ to explore the distinguishing difference between how two algorithms use training samples.
 The detailed pipeline of comparing learning algorithm is depicted in the following figure.

 {% include figure.html path="assets/img/2024-05-07-unraveling-the-impact-of-training-samples/model_diff_1.png" class="img-fluid" %}
-*Source: Figure 2 in the paper "MODELDIFF: A Framework for Comparing Learning Algorithms"*
+*Source: Figure 2 in the paper "MODELDIFF: A Framework for Comparing Learning Algorithms" <d-cite key="shah2022modeldiff"></d-cite>*
 <br>
 In the figure above, the authors PCA on the residual importance matrix (after projection, we remove the common importance allocation).
 The training samples corresponding to the TOP-K principal components (these principal component directions explain a significant amount of variance in one importance matrix but not the other) reflect the  distinguishing subpopulations that one learning algorithm prefers, but another learning algorithm pays little attention to.

 **By visually checking these distinguishing subpolutations, we could speculate the semantic feature selection difference of two algorithms and then confirm it by applying the semantic feature transformations on test data and checking the model output difference.**

 {% include figure.html path="assets/img/2024-05-07-unraveling-the-impact-of-training-samples/model_diff_2.png" class="img-fluid" %}
-*Source: Figure 3 in the paper "MODELDIFF: A Framework for Comparing Learning Algorithms"*
+*Source: Figure 3 in the paper "MODELDIFF: A Framework for Comparing Learning Algorithms"<d-cite key="shah2022modeldiff"></d-cite>*
 <br>
 For example, in the figure above, they compared two models trained on LIVING17 dataset.
 The only difference between these two models is whether they are trained with or without standard data augmentations.
 By exploring the training sample importance matrix using the method mentioned above, they speculated that the model trained with data augmentation prefers using "web" to predict the class "spider" and using "yellow polka dots" to predict the class "salamander".
 Therefore, they added "web" or "yellow polka dots" texture to test samples and found out that only the prediction of the model with data augmentation changes a lot.
 This experiment verified the previous work that the data augmentation will enhance the texture bias.